“My game is to be quicker and outsmart the opponent.”

 “I was playing there just enjoying myself,” said Fernandez.
 “I didn’t know there was an academy or better teams, I just knew there was the league I was in and then professionals.”

-There was something else Fernandez did not know at the time; He was that he was playing with kids 4 and 5 years older than him.
+There was something else Fernandez did not know at the time; He was playing with kids 4 and 5 years older than him.
 When his dad saw he could handle that they started looking for bigger things.

 The next level